Appendices

 4. type of sanction(s) that may be implemented if the problem is not corrected; and

-5. notification that the intern has the right to request an appeal of this action*
+5. notification that the intern has the right to request an appeal of this action.

-5. Dismissal from the training program involves the permanent withdrawal of all agency responsibilities and privileges.
-When specific remediation does not, after a reasonable time period, rectify the problem behavior or concerns and the intern seems unable or unwilling to alter her/his behavior, the Training Committee will discuss the possibility of termination from the training program or dismissal from the agency with the Senior Director.
+From the training program involves the permanent withdrawal of all agency responsibilities and privileges.
+When specific remediation does not, after a reasonable time period, rectify the problem behavior or concerns and the intern seems unable or unwilling to alter their behavior, the Training Committee will discuss the possibility of termination from the training program or dismissal from the agency with the Senior Director.
 Either administrative leave or dismissal would be invoked in cases of severe violations of the APA Code of Ethics, or when imminent physical or psychological harm to a client, staff member, or other trainee is a major factor, or the intern is unable to complete the training program due to physical, mental, or emotional illness.
 The Senior Director will make the final decision about dismissal or administrative leave in accordance with University policy.

-D.Due Process Procedures: Appeals Process
+G. Due Process Procedures: Appeals Process

 In the event that an intern does not agree with any of the aforementioned notifications, remediation, or sanctions, the following appeal procedures should be followed: